May 30th, 2019

 Rudolf Zechner, Assoz.-Prof. Dr. Robert Zimmermann), the Technical University of Graz (Univ.-Prof. Dr. Rolf Breinbauer) and funded by FFG Austrian Research Foundation Agency (1.2 Mio Euro).

-Dr. Peter Amersdorfer supports the 4-year program as project coordinator.
+Dr. Peter Amersdorfer supports the translational program as project coordinator.

 For further details: Metabolic Disorders - Research Studios Austria (RSA)